 Animation is no longer just ‘cartoons’ for kids but a major creative force in many industries.
 It is used in media, entertainment, education, and business sectors extensively.
 The demand for animation has led to the demand for skilled animators who combine the talent and know-how to meet various industry needs.
 Every day there are more software solutions with advanced features to help creative designers and animators create more magic.
 It is an exciting time to be a part of the animation industry.

 Animation is an exciting and creative career with qualified professionals in increasing demand.
 Students considering a career in the booming animation industry can explore a wide range of courses and degree programs to help them get started.
 These programs offer rigorous training, both in the theory and practice of animation.
 Students can pursue an associate or bachelor’s degree in animation at a traditional four-year college, community college, or art school.
 These can be Bachelor of Fine Arts (BFA) or Bachelor of Arts (BA) degrees that are awarded upon completion.
+If you are considering transferring into an online programs, you might find some great values in our ranking of these affordable online colleges for transfer students.

 Upon completion of a bachelor’s degree in animation, graduates can look for animator or graphic designer positions in various industries.
 With an associate’s degree, they can get into entry-level jobs in animation or apply their skills in other industries, such as advertising or publishing.
 Those who wish to grow in this field and take more responsibilities may need to get a master’s degree in animation and related fields.